gaubrey1/celo-ico/README.md

 export const mintifyTokenAddress = "address-of-your-token-contract";
 ```

 Replace "abi-of-your-nft-contract" and "address-of-your-nft-contract" with the abi and address of the NFT contract that you deployed respectively.
-This can be found in the `mintifyNft` folder located in the `hardhat` folder.
+This can be found in the `mintifyNft-address.json` file(for the address) and `mintifyNft.json` file (for the abi) in the `mintifyNft` folder of the `hardhat` directory.

 Replace "abi-of-your-token-contract" and "address-of-your-token-contract" with the abi and address of the token contract that you deployed respectively.
-This can be found in the `mintifyToken` folder located in the `hardhat` folder.
+This can be found in the the `mintifyToken-address.json` file(for the address) and `mintifyToken.json` file (for the abi) in the `mintifyToken` folder of the `hardhat` directory.

 - Your project should look somehting like this
 ![]()